Hong Kong Virtual University: Chemists Online Program

-Chemists Online Program was a collaborative project between universities and secondary schools in Hong Kong.
+The Chemists Online Program was a collaborative project between Hong Kong universities and secondary schools.
 In 2011, the program was funded by the Quality Education Fund.
-Leading by Lok Sin Tong Young Ko Hsiao Lin Secondary School and Hong Kong Virtual University, the project had organised 18 seminars covering a wide range of chemistry topics, including synthetic polymers, gastronomy, nanomaterials and food chemistry.
-The content links with the senior secondary Chemistry curriculum and extends to the latest advances in chemistry.
+Led by Lok Sin Tong Young Ko Hsiao Lin Secondary School and the Hong Kong Virtual University, 18 seminars covering chemistry topics have been organised, including synthetic polymers, gastronomy, nanomaterials and food chemistry.
+The content links with the senior secondary chemistry curriculum and extends to the latest advances in chemistry.

 Chemists Online Self-study Award Scheme

-In 2014, the idea of Chemists Online Program was extended to be Chemists Online Self-study Award Scheme.
-In 2015, the course content was migrated to another learning management platform called Open Canvas.
-In Q4 of 2016, the scheme was offered to the HKMOOC platform which was designed to cope with the large scale of usage.
+In 2014, the scope of the Chemists Online Program was extended, forming the Chemists Online Self-study Award Scheme.
+In 2015, the course content was migrated to Open Canvas, another learning management platform.
+In Q4 of 2016, the scheme was offered to the HKMOOC platform, which was designed to sustain its increased scale of usage.

 ExCEL Summer Program

-Exploration Centric Experiential Learning program (ExCEL Summer Program) aimed to provide secondary school students opportunities to: explore different disciplines at the university level via innovative blended and experiential learning approaches, get a taste of university education, enhance students' learning profile, strengthen critical thinking skills in knowledge discovery, and earn academic credits from university level courses.
-The students who had completed both the online and face-to-face session of the single registered course can receive HKUST credits.
+The ExCEL Summer Program was a program that aimed to provide secondary school students opportunities to explore different university-level disciplines, experience university education, enhance students' learning profiles, strengthen critical thinking skills in knowledge discovery, and earn academic credits from university-level courses.
+Students who had completed both the online and face-to-face sessions of the single registered course can receive HKUST credits.

 e-STEAM@Home Award Scheme

-e-STEAM@Home Award Scheme was a self-paced student-centered learning program for primary and secondary school students to self-learn at home.
-The Scheme was offered by HKUST's Hong Kong Virtual University (HKVU) program in partnership with Hong Kong Education City (HKEdCity) and HKUST-Lee Kum Kee Happy Family Learning Center (HFLC).
-In April 2020, there were 12 online courses offered under the Scheme.
+The e-STEAM@Home Award Scheme was a learning program for primary and secondary school students for self-directed learning at home.
+The scheme was offered by the HKVU in partnership with Hong Kong Education City (HKEdCity) and the HKUST-Lee Kum Kee Happy Family Learning Center (HFLC).
+In April 2020, there were 12 online courses offered under the scheme.